Skip to content

 9. Once you click “Invite”, an automated Case Center email will be sent to the person containing a link to the case.

-If you are the moving party and you have not received a Case Center invitation to upload your documents, you must contact the court office and ask for the invitation to be sent.
-You are responsible for providing administrative staff or third parties access to any new bundles that have been created for subsequent hearings.
+Counsel and parties are responsible for providing administrative staff or third parties access to any new bundles that have been created for subsequent hearings.

 2. Select the Update Case